 Serious to severe rainfall deficiencies remain across large areas of western to central and southern Queensland; in an area of eastern New South Wales affecting the Illawarra, Central Tablelands, Sydney, and Hunter regions; and in scattered pockets of northern and western New South Wales.
 Serious or severe deficiencies are also observed across the Flinders Ranges in South Australia, and a small area in eastern Victoria.
 Rainfall deficiencies remain generally similar along the west coast of Western Australia, but continue to develop along the coast of the South West Land Division with serious rainfall deficiencies in small scattered areas across the southwest.

-Soil moisture in the lower layer (from 10 cm to 100 cm deep) for December increased across much of southern Australia, particularly the mainland southeast, while decreasing compared to values for November across Queensland and the coastal north of Australia.
+Soil moisture in the lower layer (from 10 cm to 100 cm deep) for March increased over much of Queensland and Tasmania, and decreased over inland New South Wales and northwestern Victoria.

 Product code: IDCKGD0AR0

 Soil moisture details are reported when there are periods of significant rainfall deficits.

 Soil moisture data is from the Bureau's Australian Water Resources Assessment Landscape (AWRA-L) model, developed through the Water Information Research and Development Alliance between the Bureau and CSIRO.

 See: Australian Landscape Water Balance.

 What is drought?